ZeroWave022/yr-weather/README.md

 # yr-weather

-Retrieve weather data from Yr (by the Norwegian Meteorogical Institute) easily.
+Retrieve weather data from Norwegian Meteorological Institute's APIs easily.

-`yr-weather` is an API wrapper for some of the products from [Yr's API](https://api.met.no/).
+`yr-weather` is an API wrapper for some of the products from [MET's API](https://api.met.no/).
+To see an example on how these APIs can be used, take a look at [Yr](https://www.yr.no/), made by MET and NRK.

 **Available on [PyPI](https://pypi.org/project/yr-weather)**: